-The journals are also extremely important for me to keep in touch with you and your progress.
-You will be developing your skills as a reflective practitioner, but I also welcome you to provide comments or ask questions in this medium.
+These journals are also extremely important for me to keep in touch with you and your progress.
+Although this is an activity intended to guide you through deep thought and conceptualization into the roles and responsibilities of a career counselor, I also welcome you to provide comments or ask questions in this medium.